 My goal is to offer holistic support, strategies and pragmatic solutions through therapeutic approaches, insights and awareness to benefit the well-being of individuals, organizations and the communities and enterprises they serve

 Health Benefits Of QiGong

 Hypertension is a common condition in the general population that remains one of the most important risk factors for cardiovascular disease and stroke worldwide.
 There is an increasing evidence that QiGong is a useful lifestyle intervention for hypertension.
-It has been reported to decrease BP smoothly an moderately, slowing the progression of severe complications and reduce mortality.
+It has been reported to decrease BP smoothly and moderately, slowing the progression of severe complications and reduce lifespan

 Read More: QiGong for Hypertension

 Mind-body interventions are widely used by cancer patients to reduce symptoms and cope better with disease - and treatment-related symptoms.
 Regular practice of QiGong exercise therapy has the potential to improve cancer-related QOL, fatigue, immune function and cortisol level of cancer patients.
 It is indirectly linked to cancer prevention and survival.

 Resistance training and other weight bearing exercises are known to increase bone formation and have been recommended for post-menopausal women for that purpose.
 Interestingly, most QiGong practices involve no resistance and only minimal weight bearing such as gentle knee bends, yet it is reported to have a positive effects on bone health.
 Bone mineral density increased for women following QiGong exercises as compared to no-exercise controls.

 Read More: A Comprehensive Review of Health Benefits of Qigong and Tai Chi